IA Clarington Yield Opportunities Fund

 Learn more about IA Clarington Yield Opportunities Fund

 The Fund gains exposure to the asset classes discussed by investing in other investment funds.
 The performance data comparison presented is intended to illustrate the Fund’s historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
-The benchmark is a blend of S&P 500 Index (25%) and FTSE Canada Universe Bond Index (75%).
+The benchmark is a blend of 10% S&P/TSX Composite Index, 15% S&P 500 Index, 75% FTSE Canada Universe Bond Index.
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
 The FTSE Canada Universe Bond Index is comprised of Canadian investment grade bonds and has significantly different portfolio duration characteristics.
 The FTSE Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada.
 The S&P 500 Index includes 500 leading companies in leading industries of the U.S. economy and is widely regarded as the best single gauge of the U.S. equities market.
+The S&P/TSX Composite Index is the premier indicator of market activity for Canadian equity markets, with 95% coverage of Canadian-based, TSX-listed companies.
+The index includes common stocks and income trust units and is designed to offer the representation of a broad benchmark index while maintaining the liquidity characteristics of narrower indices.
 The Fund’s market capitalization and sector exposure may differ from that of the benchmark.
 The Fund’s currency risk exposure may be different than that of the benchmark.
 The Fund may hold cash while the benchmark does not.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.

 MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.